-The United Methodist Book of Discipline defines the role and duties of an Ordained Elder as follows:
+The United Methodist Book of Discipline defines the role and duties of the Clergy as follows:

 ¶ 142.
 Definition of Clergy-Clergy in The United Methodist Church are individuals who serve as commissioned ministers, deacons, elders, and local pastors under appointment of a bishop (full- and part-time), who hold membership in an annual conference, and who are commissioned, ordained, or licensed.

 ¶ 143.
 Employment Status of Clergy-Ministry in the Christian church is derived from the ministry of Christ (¶ 301).
 Jesus makes it clear to us that he is a shepherd and not a hireling (John 10:11-15).
 Similarly, United Methodist clergy appointed to local churches are not employees of the local church, the district, or the annual conference.
 It is recognized that for certain limited purposes such as taxation, benefits, and insurance, governments and other entities may classify clergy as employees.
 Such classifications are not to be construed as affecting or defining United Methodist polity, including the historic covenants that bind annual conferences, clergy, and congregations, episcopal appointive powers and procedures, or other principles set forth in the Constitution or the Book of Discipline (see e.g., ¶¶ 301; 328-329; 333-334; 338; 340).
 In addition, any such classifications should be accepted, if at all, only for limited purposes, as set forth above, and with the full recognition and acknowledgment that it is the responsibility of the clergy to be God’s servants.

 ¶ 340.
 Responsibilities and Duties of Elders and Licensed Pastors–